 Family Educational Rights and Privacy Act of 1974, as amended, governs the release of information to the public.
 ‘Directory information’ can be released without the student’s consent.
 A student can request the College not to release directory information.
-Contact the Student Records Office for more information.
+Contact the Registrar’s Office for more information.
 This must be done each semester.

 FERPA applies to the release of student education records and affords students certain rights regarding those records.
 The law also requires institutions to advise students of their rights concerning education records and of certain categories of public information that the College has designated as ‘directory information.’
 The essence of the act is that college students must be permitted to inspect their own educational records.
 School officials may not disclose personally identifiable information about students nor permit inspection of their records without the student’s written permission with some expectations.

 DEFINITION OF EDUCATIONAL RECORDS

 ‘Educational Records’ means any record (in handwriting, print, tapes, film, computer or other medium) maintained by Moraine Park Technical College that is directly related to a student or students.
 This record can contain a student’s name or students’ names, or information from which an individual student, or students, can be personally (individually) identified.
 Personally identified means data or information that includes:

 - The name of the student, the student’s parents or other family members

 - The student’s campus or home address

 - A personal identifier, i.e., social security number or student number